-She blended an academic formation in Fine Arts (BA in FineArts/Universidad de Granada, 2015; Diplôme National d’Arts Plastiques avec mention/École Supérieure des Beaux-Arts de Nîmes, 2015; Laurea Magistrale in Arti Visive/Università IUAV di Venezia,2018) with a path in aerial dance, working for different companies in Spain, France, Italy and Norway.
+Paloma Leyton (Rosario, Argentina, 1994) currently lives and works in Venice, Italy.
+She blended an academic formation in Fine Arts (BA in FineArts/Universidad de Granada, 2015; Diplôme National d’Arts Plastiques avec mention/École Supérieure des Beaux-Arts de Nîmes, 2015; Laurea Magistrale in Arti Visive/Università IUAV di Venezia,2018) with a personal path as an aerial acrobat and teacher, working for different companies in Spain, France, Italy and Norway.

 (photo - Erik Berg-Johansen, Otta, Norway, 2018)